 “Contracting with Heterogeneous Beliefs”

-We analyze the optimal design of incentive contracts in the context of belief heterogeneity between a principal and an agent.
+I analyze the optimal design of incentive contracts in the context of belief heterogeneity between a principal and an agent.

 “When to Go Negative in Political Campaigns?” (joint with Sinem Hidir)